mjdarby/Fic/Readme.md

   - True random

 ## Opcodes remaining for v3 in general
-- output_stream (seem to be used more for debug commands)
-- input_stream
 - sound_effect (for Lurking Horror only)

 ## Opcodes remaining for v4